cirdan-the-shipwright/pelion/README.md

 # Pelion
 ## Deployment
-This was deployed to GitHub Pages but due to security seems to only work on FireFox when calling BoredAPI. https://cirdan-the-shipwright.github.io/pelion/
+This was deployed to GitHub Pages but the user must call `https://www.boredapi.com/api/activity` directly from browser first and accept risks as it is HTTP before it can be called from within the app on GitHub pages. https://cirdan-the-shipwright.github.io/pelion/

 ## Setup